Symptoms and diagnosis of thyroid cancer

 - A painless or painful lump in your neck, which gradually gets bigger

 - Changes to your voice, including hoarseness

 Testing for thyroid cancer when you have no symptoms is called screening.
-There is no national screening programme for thyroid cancer at present.
-Talk to your GP if you think you are at risk.
+There is no national thyroid cancer screening programme in Ireland at present.
+If you are concerned about thyroid cancer or have a family history of medullary thyroid cancer, talk to your GP.

-Thyroid radioisotope scan: For this test, a small amount of a slightly radioactive liquid (iodine or technetium) is injected into a vein in your arm.
+- Thyroid radioisotope scan: For this test, a small amount of a slightly radioactive liquid (iodine or technetium) is injected into a vein in your arm.
 After 20 minutes, you lie on a couch and a machine called a gamma camera is placed over your neck.
-Cancer cells do not usually absorb the radioactive liquid as well as normal thyroid cells.
-As a result, the camera can show up any areas of cancer in your thyroid.
-These are called cold areas or cold nodules.
+Nodules that have cancer cells do not usually absorb the radioactive liquid as well as normal thyroid cells.
+As a result, it can show if the nodules are overactive (‘hot’) or underactive (‘cold’).

 An endocrinologist is a doctor who specialises in treating problems with the thyroid and other glands.